Upper School Global Service Learning

 Upper School GSL trips last four weeks during the summer, and groups of approximately 12 students travel with three adult trip leaders.
 Lakeside maintains long-term, collaborative relationships with GSL partners in sites around the world.
-Locations do change over time, but generally are in rural areas in the developing or near-developing countries; recent locations include the Dominican Republic, Ecuador, India, Morocco, Nicaragua, Tanzania, and Thailand.
+Locations do change over time, but generally are in rural areas in the developing or near-developing countries; recent locations include the French Polynesia, Ecuador, China, Tanzania, Costa Rica, and Thailand.

 Students immerse themselves in their host community.
 Each student lives with a homestay family; for many, this is the most transformative aspect of their experience.
 Students not only experience a new way of life in a community very different from their own, but they form meaningful friendships and a deep personal understanding of another culture.